 - Development History and Future Prospects for the Oxygen-Blown Gasifier

 Oxygen-blown IGCC systems use oxygen for coal gasification.

 First, coal is processed into coal gas in the gasifier, where oxygen is used as the gasification agent.
 Coal gas undergoes desulfurization and dedusting treatment in the gas clean-up unit to comply with the standards for gas turbine fuel and exhaust gas.
-The cleaned gas is supplied to the IGCC facility.
+The cleaned gas is supplied to the GTCC facility.

-The IGCC facility burns the cleaned gas as fuel to turn the gas turbine for power generation.
+The GTCC facility burns the cleaned gas as fuel to turn the gas turbine for power generation.
 The heat of the exhaust gas is used to drive the heat recovery steam generator (HRSG) for heat exchange with water, which also generates steam for power generation from the steam turbine.